wp-plugins/manual-image-crop/readme.txt

 == Changelog ==

+= 1.03 =
+* Fixed the issue with overwriting the original image when cropping image size registered after the attachment had been uploaded

 = 1.02 =
--Fixed HTTP Authentication no preview issue
+* Fixed HTTP Authentication no preview issue
--Fixed path issues on multisite/subfolder WP installations
+* Fixed path issues on multisite/subfolder WP installations

 = 1.01 =
--Fixed Chrome stretched image issue
+* Fixed Chrome stretched image issue
--Improved compatibility with other plugins using 'thickbox'
+* Improved compatibility with other plugins using 'thickbox'

 = 1.0 =
-Initial version
+* Initial version